The Anderson Tapes: Plot

-In the shootout that follows, Anderson kills Socks, but is himself shot by the police.
-The other robbers are killed, injured or captured.
-Pop gives himself up while covering for the others by putting all the blame on Socks.
+As the police move in, Anderson shoots "Socks", and the police team opens fire, shooting and incapacitating Anderson.
+The other robbers leave him behind and attempt to flee in the moving truck, but the robbers are incapacitated and apprehended after the truck slams into a roadblock, while the backup getaway van crashes, killing the driver.
+"Pop" gives himself up while covering for the others by putting all the blame on "Socks".
 Having never adapted to life on the outside, he looks forward to going back to prison.

-In the course of searching the building, the police discover some audio listening equipment left behind by the private detective who was hired to check up on Ingrid and track it to find Anderson in critical condition after having tried to escape.
-To avoid embarrassment over the failure to discover the robbery despite having Anderson on tape in several surveillance operations, and since many of the recordings were illegal, each of the agencies orders its tapes to be erased.
+In the course of searching the building, the police discover some audio listening equipment left behind by the private detective hired to check up on Ingrid.